pdlogingithub/UE4-Node-Graph-Assistant/MarketPlace/readme.md

 Left click and drag on empty space while holding down alt will break all connection wires along its way.
 (note that this is a experimental feature,if you are dragging too fast,some connection wires may still stay connected).
 ![8](break.gif)

-QnA:
-Does it support blueprint or other type of node graph?
-Yes,it supports blueprint,also generally every kind of node graphs like animation blueprint or behavior tree graph.I mostly test on material graph and blueprint graph.

-Will it support other platform and engine version?
-I'll try to support more platform and engine version in the future if there is no technical difficulty.

-Tips: